 About Your VAWA Immigration Lawyer in Phoenix, Arizona

 We’ve been able to help many clients like you already.
-During a free strategic session with us, we’ll give you a good idea of what your experience with your lawyer will be like.
+During a free strategic session with us, we’ll give you a good idea of your experience with your lawyer.

 Who Qualifies for Permanent Resident Status Under VAWA?

-If you’re an undocumented person who was abused by a U.S. citizen or a lawful permanent resident relative, you may be able to qualify for a visa under VAWA.
-The Violence Against Women Act (VAWA) may apply to you, and according to this act, you can petition yourself (self-petition) to gain immigrant classification without your abuser’s knowledge, consent, or participation.
+If you’re an undocumented person who was harmed by a U.S. citizen or a lawful permanent resident relative, you may be able to qualify for deferred action under VAWA.
+The Violence Against Women Act (VAWA) may apply to you, and according to this act, you can petition yourself (self-petition) to gain immigrant classification.
 If your petition is approved, you could gain permanent resident status.

-The visa will grant you access to a Green Card which will give you legal permanent residence in the U.S. With permanent residency, you’ll be able to enjoy all of the many benefits of permanent residency, including health care, income assistance, and protection from deportation.
-You may be able to qualify for a visa under VAWA if you meet the following United States Citizenship and Immigration Services (USCIS) criteria:
+Deferred action may grant you access to a Green Card, which will give you legal permanent residence in the U.S. With permanent residency, you’ll be able to enjoy all of the many benefits of permanent residency, including health care, income assistance, and protection from deportation.
+You may be able to qualify for a deferred action under VAWA if you meet the following United States Citizenship and Immigration Services (USCIS) criteria:

-You can prove you have a relationship as the:
+You can prove you have a relationship with a resident or citizen as the:

 You could also qualify if you: